bitfactory-software/anyxx/terms_and_definitions.md

 #### An object derived from v_table, with no additional members, and where all members point to valid functions.

 These functions are implemented via a templated constructor.
 The template parameter is called the **unerased** type.
 In these functions, the "self" parameter is cast back to a pointer to the unerased type, and the correct function for the "unerased" type will be called.
 The default for the called function is a member function with the same name and signature fitting to v_table function.
-This behavior can be customized in a **v_table_map** for the unerased type.
+This behavior can be customized in a **concept_map** for the unerased type.
 [Tutorial](/tutorials/tutorial__30.md)

 ### erased_data
 #### A concept describing an object that **erases** the **type** of **another** object for a given *lifetime* kind.